delph-in/pydelphin/docs/guides/codecs.rst

 - :mod:`delphin.mrs.indexedmrs`
 - :mod:`delphin.mrs.mrsjson`
 - :mod:`delphin.mrs.mrsprolog`
-- :mod:`delphin.interfaces.ace` (not primarily a codec but one is provided for convenience)
+- :mod:`delphin.ace` (not primarily a codec but one is provided for convenience)

 DMRS Codecs: